thibaudclement/cs269i/docs/lecture-8.md

 **Do we expect bidders to bid higher or lower than their true value?**

-We expect bidders to bid exactly their true value: this is strategy-proof.
+We expect bidders to bid exactly their true value: this is strategyproof.

 <div class="theorem" markdown="1">
 **Theorem:** Second-price auction is strategyproof.